dgvergel/dgvergel.github.io/_posts/2026-08-24-parallel-directory-traversal.md

 The queue interface will be based on an `acquire/complete` protocol, where every task acquisition by a worker via the `acquire()` member function must be paired with a subsequent call to the `complete()` function.
-The latter may register new derived tasks.
+The latter may register newly discovered tasks.
 Specifically:

 * `acquire()`: If work is available, it pops a task and internally increments the active task counter `active_`.
 If there are no pending tasks but other workers are still processing work, the call blocks